muffajal53/task/README.md

 Output:- Chess.png

-Task 2 :- Write Alogirithm and Pseduo code for iterative sequence Problem.
+𝐓𝐚𝐬𝐤 𝟐 :- Write Alogirithm and Pseduo code for iterative sequence Problem.
 For this task, Please Run the sequence.py file.

 	python sequence.py